cncf-tags/green-reviews-tooling/docs/proposals/proposal-002-run.md

 -->

   - Describe the actions to take immediately after the trigger and deployment of the CNCF project defined in [Proposal 1](./proposal-001-trigger-and-deploy.md)
-  - Describe how the pipeline should _fetch_ the benchmark tests either from this repository (`cncf-tags/green-reviews-tooling`) or from an upstream repository (e.g. Falco's [`falcosecurity/cncf-green-review-testing`](https://github.com/falcosecurity/cncf-green-review-testing)).
+  - Describe how the pipeline should _fetch_ the benchmark jobs either from this repository (`cncf-tags/green-reviews-tooling`) or from an upstream repository (e.g. Falco's [`falcosecurity/cncf-green-review-testing`](https://github.com/falcosecurity/cncf-green-review-testing)).
-  - Describe how the pipeline should _run_ the benchmark tests through GitHub Actions for a specific project e.g. Falco
+  - Describe how the pipeline should _run_ the benchmark workflows through GitHub Actions for a specific project e.g. Falco
-  - Communicate the changes needed to be made by the Falco team to change the benchmark test to a GitHub Action file.
+  - Communicate to CNCF Projects interested in a Green Review what is the structure they need to comply in the process of creating a new benchmark job
   - Provide _modularity_ for the benchmark tests.

 ### Non-Goals